kimly888/Kanjify/README.md

 * [WanaKana](https://github.com/WaniKani/WanaKana)

 ## Getting Started
-Once forking this repository and cloing it to your computer, install libraries to get started.
+Once forking this repository and cloning it to your computer, install libraries to get started.
 - npm

 In `Kanjify/server` and `Kanjify/client`, run